 Modern classrooms, especially in the K-6 area, are increasing in ambient noise every year.
 The addition of air conditioning, computer fans, clicking keyboards, and such, make it even more difficult for younger students to really hear the teacher's information at all times.
 Children need the teacher's voice to be at least 15 decibels louder than the background noise for intelligible comprehension.
 This is known as the Signal-to-Noise Ratio (SNR).
-In this age of iPods and headphones, massive car stereos and very loud movie theatre systems, most young learners do not give much attention to sounds and signals less than 63 decibels.
+In this age of personal "smart" devices, most young learners do not give much attention to sounds and signals less than 63 decibels.